 Under Section 319 of the Federal Water Pollution Control Act (Clean Water Act), the USEPA provides funding to Michigan's NPS Program for the implementation of nine-element watershed management plans.
 The nine-elements are outlined in the USEPA's 2014 NPS Program and Grant Guidelines for State and Territories Appendix C. The NPS Program established criteria for approving a nine-element watershed management plan.
 Organizations seeking 319 implementation funds must have an approved nine-element watershed management plan.

 Guidance on nine-element plan development is provided in the USEPA's Handbook for Developing Watershed Management Plans to Restore and Protect Our Waters.
 The NPS Program is generating guidance on developing nine-element watershed management plans.
-Completed guidance documents address the appropriate scale of a nine-element plan, watershed characterization, loading model selection for estimating NPS pollutant loads and minimal information to collect during field inventories to estimate loads using the Spreadsheet Tool for Estimating Pollutant Loads Model.
+Completed guidance documents address the appropriate scale of a nine-element plan, watershed characterization, loading model selection for estimating NPS pollutant loads and minimal information to collect during field inventories to estimate loads using the Pollutant Load Estimation Tool (PLET).

 EGLE awards a limited amount of 319 funding to develop technical updates of approved nine-element watershed management plans.
 Examples of technical updates include; field inventories to identify the sources of NPS pollutant and water quality monitoring to better identify source areas of a pollutant.